 Judge Not, Lest It Is about Yourself

-We are so often consumed with fear of judgment, rejection, and blame that we try to hide our shortcomings and terrible deeds beneath a veneer of nice, important, or helpful.
+Too often, we’re filled with fear of judgment, rejection, and blame that we try to hide our shortcomings and terrible deeds beneath a nice, important, or helpful veneer.

 Mirror, Mirror on the Wall